Sandy Collins (politician): Early life and education

-Upon finishing high school in 1996 Collins attended Memorial University.
+Upon finishing high school in 1996, Collins attended Memorial University.
 He graduated in 2001 with a Bachelor of Arts degree with a double major in Political Science and History.
 Collins then accepted a one-year teaching position in South Korea and as a result of that experience he returned to university and received a Bachelor of Education degree in 2003.
 He returned to South Korea after completing his third degree and in 2004 Collins returned to Newfoundland and Labrador to work as Constituency Assistant to Paul Oram.

 Politics

 Collins is a member of the Progressive Conservative Party and won his seat in a by-election on November 26, 2009 for the district of Terra Nova.
-In the 2011 provincial election Collins was easily elected, winning over 63% of the popular vote.
-Following his re-election Premier Kathy Dunderdale appointed him as the Parliamentary Secretary to the Minister of Health and Community Services.
+In the 2011 provincial election, Collins was easily re-elected, winning over 63% of the popular vote.
+Following his re-election, Premier Kathy Dunderdale appointed him as the Parliamentary Secretary to the Minister of Health and Community Services.

 On May 1, 2014, Collins was appointed Minister of Tourism, Culture and Recreation by Premier Tom Marshall.